akeneo/pim-docs/import_and_export_data/guides/product-import-from-xml-file.rst

 Translate Job and Step labels in the UI
 ---------------------------------------

-Behind the scene, the service ``Pim\Bundle\ImportExportBundle\JobLabel\TranslatedLabelProvider`` provides translated Job and Step labels to be used in the UI.
+Behind the scene, the service ``Akeneo\Platform\Bundle\ImportExportBundle\JobLabel\TranslatedLabelProvider`` provides translated Job and Step labels to be used in the UI.

 This service uses the following conventions:
 - for a job label, given a %%jobName%%, "batch_jobs.%%jobName%%.label"